VISITING SCHILTHORN, SWITZERLAND + TRAVEL TIPS

 FROM GRÜTSCHALP TO MURREN

 The next step is to get to the mountain village of Murren (Mürren) and there are two options.
-Mürren, 1638 meters above sea level, is one of the prettiest Swiss mountain villages.
-This car-free village sits above Lauterbrunnen and is a tourist magnet all over the year.
-You need to get there to take another gondola to Birg and then Schilthorn.
+You need to get there and then take another gondola to Birg first and then another one to Schilthorn.

 VIA TRAIN TO MURREN